Ocrolus/widget-quickstart/README.md

 There are two `make` commands relative to running with docker.

-`make clean_docker` Which will rebuild and run the docker containers.
+`make rebuild_docker` Which will rebuild and run the docker containers.
 `make run_docker` Which will do a cached, if possible, build and run the docker containers

-`make clean_docker` will allow you to, if needed, update any contextual values, docker environment, or otherwise environmental changes.
+`make rebuild_docker` will allow you to, if needed, update any contextual values, docker environment, or otherwise environmental changes.
 Otherwise just run `make run_docker`

 ### Custom Configuration
 **Only follow this set of steps if you're looking to use a custom URL for your example app.**